Das Supertalent season 7

 Das Supertalent Season 7 was the seventh season of Germany's Got Talent franchise.
 Season 7 began on 28 September 2013.

 The seventh season premiered in September 2013, and concluded in December 2013.
-The host remained as Daniel Hartwich, whilst Dieter Bohlen was the only returning judge from season six.
+The host remained as Daniel Hartwich, while Dieter Bohlen was the only returning judge from season six.
 Lena Gercke, Guido Maria Kretschmer and Bruce Darnell are new members in the Jury.

 Lukas and his dog Falco won the show and €100,000.